-As there is no experimental research on respiratory droplets assisted by ECA, by looking at current evidence on expiratory activities that can act as proxies for vaping, we need to infer their diameter distributions and emission rates.
-We therefore need to first quantify the exhaled volume of ECA diluted air that vapers exhale.
+As there is no experimental data on respiratory droplets borne by ECA, we need to infer their diameter distributions and emission rates by looking at existing evidence on expiratory behaviors that can serve as proxies for vaping.
+Therefore, we first need to measure the exhaled quantity of air diluted ECA that vapers exhale.
 Cigarette smoking is a helpful proxy for this purpose, as most vapers are either relatively recent ex-smokers or current smokers, often following the style of MTL vaping that resembles the topography of puffing practiced by most cigarette smokers [19,20].
 Available evidence [21,22] indicates that smokers exhale a fluid mixture of mainstream smoke and air with a total volume 30-40% greater than the normal tidal resting breathing volume (approximately 700-900 vs. 400-600 cm).
 This rise in volume is the probable product of smoke suction and is also consistent with smoking occupying a higher percentage of vital capacity (approximately 20 % versus 10-15% in rest breathing [21]).